 We are blessed to have some awesome part-time helpers at the dairy.
 Everyone pitches in to help make our products the best around.

 I spend most of the day at the dairy.
-We milk twice a day and bottle milk at least once each day.
+We milk every morning and bottle milk at least once each day.
 I love meeting and talking with our customers.
 I hear so many wonderful stories about people who "grew up on fresh milk" or "so excited to find us".
 Meeting our consumers face to face and educating the kids who come for field trips is important to me.
 I love that our milk is going out to our neighbors, our community and friends (both old and new)!

 - Danny Wolf